henrik/octopress/source/_posts/2015-07-19-apple-watch-day-58.markdown

 ![Screenshot: music 1](https://dl.dropboxusercontent.com/u/546793/blog/watch2/music1.png)
 ![Screenshot: music 2](https://dl.dropboxusercontent.com/u/546793/blog/watch2/music2.png)

-A slight convenience Apple could add: it would be nice if turning the crown would control volume whenever audio is playing and the watch screen is off.
+A slight convenience Apple could add: It would be nice if turning the crown would control volume whenever audio is playing and the watch screen is off.
 I would use this a lot when running.

 ## In closing